derjubu/vite-starter-pokemon/README.md

 - For viewing/working on components, run `$ npm run storybook`
 - To run static and unit tests, run `$ npm test`
 - To run Jest in watch mode, run `$ npm run jest:watch`

+## Recommended VSCode Extensions

+This package contains a list of recommended extensions.

+To trigger the prompt for installation, press `cmd + shift + p` and search for `Extensions: Show Recommended Extensions`